PySualk/fp-growth-java/README.md

 * Install Maven
 * Run 'mvn clean install' in the base directory
 * Import code into Eclipse or whatever you like to do :-)

-### Todo
-* The implementation only works with simple CSV like files.
-I am going to implement some kind of DataSource class ...
+* (Optional) Add some new data source by implementing the DataSource interface

 ### More about FP-growth